 Many dogs suffer from an itchy skin.
 This itchiness can be triggered by a variety of causes.
 It is very important to follow a stepwise approach to eliminate the possible causes of the itching.
-The determination of the cause is a time-consuming process and sometimes the cause can never be found because multiple factors cause the itchy skin.
+Determining the cause can be a time-consuming and complicated process, due to the fact that multiple factors can play a role.
 Treatment is often symptomatic and most pets require lifelong treatment.

 Process of elimination to determine the cause

-Itching and scratching cause a vicious cycle.
-Your pet can start itching due to various causes followed by scratching.
+Itching and scratching causes a vicious cycle.
+Your pet can start itching due to various causes, followed by scratching.
 This scratching causes skin damage, which results in more itching and scratching.
 Secondary bacterial or fungal infections can complicate the skin disease.

 Many dogs are allergic to the saliva of fleas.
 Dogs with flea bite allergies are often especially itchy on the “pants area”.
-This area consists of the tail-head, lumbosacral area (lower back area), ventral abdomen and inner thighs.
-The dogs often have hair loss, signs of self-trauma, redness and increased pigmentation.
-It is sometimes difficult to find fleas on the dog, while fleabites can continue to itch for weeks after the bite.
-Prevention is very important therefore effective and consistent flea treatment should be applied.
+This area consists of the tail-head, lumbo-sacral area (lower back area), ventral abdomen and inner thighs.
+The dogs often display hair loss, signs of self-trauma, redness and increased pigmentation.
+It is sometimes difficult to find fleas on the dog and fleabites can continue to itch for weeks after the bite.
+Prevention is very important, therefor effective and consistent flea treatment should be applied.
 Various options are available such as chews, spot-on and collars.
-Environmental treatment should also be applied to prevent flea eggs to hatch.
+Environmental treatment should also be utilized to prevent flea eggs from hatching.

 Dogs are normally allergic to proteins, especially chicken, beef and lamb.
 Dogs are rarely allergic to grains.
 Dogs with a food allergy are especially itchy on the abdomen, inguinal area, axillae, face, ears, or feet.
 The only accurate method of diagnosis is a food trial of 8 to 12 weeks.
-During this time the dog should be fed a diet consisting of novel proteins (proteins the dog did not eat before, such as duck or fish) or a hydrolyzed protein diet (proteins are broken down to small peptides).
-During this time the dog should not receive any treats, flavoured chews or table scraps.
+During this time the dog should be fed a diet consisting of novel proteins (proteins the dog has not eaten before, such as duck or fish) or a hydrolyzed protein diet (proteins are broken down to small peptides).
+The dog should not receive any treats, flavored chews or table scraps during this trial period.
 If the itchiness decreases during the food trial, then a food challenge should be started after the 8 to 12-week period.
-Either the previous diet or ingredients of the diet or certain treats can be fed for two weeks.
+Either the previous diet, ingredients of the diet or certain treats can be fed for two weeks.
 If the itching starts again then the food trial should be re-started.
-Once the culprit protein is identified then this should be avoided lifelong.
+Once the culprit protein is identified, it should be avoided permanently.

-Bacterial infections of the skin cause pyotraumatic or moist dermatitis commonly known as hotspots.
-This bacterial infection often starts after the skin barrier was damage.
-This can be caused by excessive moisture (such as swimming) trauma (such as scratching), foreign bodies (thorns, insect bites), allergies, fungal infections or endocrine diseases (hypothyroidism).
-This results in a red, moist, oozing, itchy area of the skin.
-Treatment consists of shaving and washing the hotspot and applying topical creams
+Bacterial infections of the skin cause pyotraumatic or moist dermatitis commonly known as hot spots.
+This bacterial infection often takes hold after the skin barrier has been damaged.
+This can be caused by excessive moisture (such as swimming), trauma (such as scratching), foreign bodies (thorns, insect bites), allergies, fungal infections or endocrine diseases (hypothyroidism).
+This results in a red, moist, oozing, itchy area of skin.
+Treatment consists of shaving and washing the hot spot and applying topical creams.

 Management of an itchy dog

 Most commonly corticosteroids will be used.
-Cortisone often results in immediate relief of itchiness.
+Cortisone often results in an immediate relief of itchiness.
 However, cortisone is not a wonder drug and should never be used long-term.
-Short term side effects are an increase in thirst and urination, increase in hunger and a decrease in energy.
-Cortisone should not be used with fungal infections, while it can make the infection worse.
+Short term side effects include an increase in thirst, urination and hunger, as well as a decrease in energy.
+Cortisone should not be used to treat fungal infections, as it can make the infection worse.
 Diabetic dogs should also not receive cortisone.
-The long-term use can result in urinary tract infections, thinning of the skin, poor wound healing, muscle weakness, obesity and even Cushing’s disease when the body is overproducing cortisol.
-Suddenly stopping corticosteroid treatment can result in Addison’s disease where the body is unable to produce its own cortisone.
+Long-term use can result in urinary tract infections, thinning of skin, poor wound healing, muscle weakness, obesity and even Cushing’s disease when the body is overproducing cortisol.
+Suddenly stopping corticosteroid treatment can result in Addison’s disease, where the body is unable to produce its own cortisone.

-Anti-histamines that either contains loratadine or chlorpheniramine can be used to relieve allergy symptoms in dogs.
-Less than 30% of the dogs have a satisfactory improvement of clinical signs on antihistamines, therefore they are often combined with other treatment regimes.
+Anti-histamines that either contain loratadine or chlorpheniramine can be used to relieve allergy symptoms in dogs.
+Less than 30% of dogs have a satisfactory improvement of clinical signs on antihistamines, therefore they are often combined with other treatment regimes.

-Creams, sprays or shampoos containing cortisone, antibiotic or anti-fungal treatment can help with treatment.
+Creams, sprays or shampoos containing cortisone, antibiotic or anti-fungal agents can help with treatment.
 Creams and sprays are effective to treat localized areas.

-These oils help to strengthen the skin barrier of your pet, decreasing the likelihood of environmental allergens to enter the skin.
-Furthermore, they decrease the inflammation reaction in your pets’ skin.
-These oils can be used long term and do not have side effects.
-The essential fatty acids do not show an immediate result but take at least two months to show their beneficial effects.
+These oils help to strengthen the skin barrier of your pet, decreasing the likelihood of environmental allergens entering the skin.
+Furthermore, they decrease the inflammatory reaction of your pets’ skin.
+These oils can be used long-term and do not have any adverse side effects.
+The use of essential fatty acids does not produce immediate results, but takes at least two months to show a beneficial effect.

 Determining the cause of the itch in your pet can be very time-consuming.
-However, is definitely worth trying to find the cause of the itchiness and to manage an itchy pet successfully.
-Lifelong management and treatment are necessary for an itchy pet, especially when your pet suffers from atopy.
+However, it is definitely worth trying to find the cause of the itchiness and managing it successfully.
+Lifelong management and treatment are often necessary in an itchy pet, especially when your pet suffers from atopy.
 If treatment is stopped the skin disease will flare up, requiring higher dosages of medication to control it again.